Neufund/cryptotaxtool/README.md

 - **wallets** For those addresses script will obtain transactions.
 You can provide `alias` which will be used instead of address on outcome list.
 Second optional option is `"isDev": true`.
 If you mark address with it `description` column will start with `dev expenses`.
 We use it in our company to distinguish dev addresses from ops ones.
 - **contracts** You can provide list of contracts with aliases.
 Those will be treated as **local** transactions and alias will be used as **to** field.
 ### Runing
-Just issue `yarn run` command and script will start working and gather all required information.
-It will crate `outcome` directory with `trasactions.csv` file.
+Just issue `yarn start` command and script will start working and gather all required information.
+It will crate `./outcome` directory with `trasactions.csv` file.